chris-m-taylor/test-json/README.md

 ### Modifying Songs

+Make sure this route exists even if you are not using it.
+It needs an empty song array at the minimum.

 To modify the songs component:

 - If the song component is empty, the "/Lyrics" route will return no songs.